UFO reports and atomic sites: 1940s weapons development

 A balloon bomb launched from Japan briefly interfered with plutonium production at Hanford.
 A coverup prevented Japan from learning the balloons had reached the US.

-Atomic weapons were developed by the US Military during World War Two as a part of the Manhattan Project.
+Atomic weapons were developed by the US Military during World War II as a part of the Manhattan Project.
 Uranium enrichment was performed at Oak Ridge, Tennessee, while plutonium production took place at Hanford, Washington.
 Bomb design and construction took place at Los Alamos, New Mexico.
-As a result, air power had increased greatly in both lethality and range over the course of World War Two: At the 1941 Pearl Harbor attack, 350 Japanese aircraft killed 2,500 people in a sneak attack after flying a few hundred miles, but by the 1945 bombings of Hiroshima and Nagasaki, just two American bombers killed up to 250,000 people after flying a full 1,500 miles.
+As a result, air power had increased greatly in both lethality and range over the course of World War II: in the 1941 Pearl Harbor attack, 350 Japanese aircraft killed 2,500 people in a sneak attack after flying a few hundred miles, but by the 1945 bombings of Hiroshima and Nagasaki, just two American bombers killed up to 250,000 people after flying a full 1,500 miles.

 During the war, Japan deployed intercontinental balloon bombs that started wildfires and in one case even took out power at the Hanford plutonium production facility; a domestic censorship campaign successfully prevented Japan from learning the weapons had, in fact, reached the United States.
 Inspired by the Japanese balloons, the US created their own high-flying balloons in Project Mogul, an attempt to detect potential Soviet atomic tests.

 Meanwhile, Germany had developed rockets, jet fighters, and designs for an intercontinental bomber.
 Soviet and American governments both learned of Axis technical advances and employed Axis scientists in their race for technical superiority after the war.

 Increased scrutiny of US airspace

 Direct US atomic attack against Soviets had been a possibility since 1945, when the nation unveiled the first intercontinental bomber, able to reach the Soviet Union from American soil.
 By 1946, Army officials feared a Soviet surprise attack on US atomic facilities.
 Soviet bombers had developed the range to strike Hanford and still return to base, or even to strike Los Alamos or Oak Ridge in a one-way attack.
 Atomic sites were among the first places in the United States to operate radar, supported by spotters for visual confirmation and squadrons of fighters to defend against potential threats.

-The start of the Cold War in the summer of 1947 affected how media covered reports of unidentified things in the sky.
+The start of the Cold War in the summer of 1947 affected how media covered reports of unidentified anomalies in the sky.
 In earlier eras, such reports were covered as religion, folklore, or tall tales, but the development of atomic weapons and intercontinental vehicles meant even a small number of adversarial overflights could have huge national security implications.
 Writing in 2020, Skeptical Inquirer author Eric Wojciechowski argued: "From all the available evidence, it appears that in 1947, the U.S. military was accepting anecdotal reports of flying saucers at face value.
 Perhaps they did so as a precaution to ensure no foreign threats were present.
 Missing something such as advanced enemy aircraft over one’s own territory could have been disastrous."

 Chronology

-Since 1947, public discourse has linked some notable UFO incident and atomic sites.
+Since 1947, public discourse has linked some notable UFO incidents and atomic sites.